skypjack/entt/docs/md/entity.md

-* As long as a thread iterates the entities that have the component `X` or assign and removes that component from a set of entities, another thread can safely do the same with components `Y` and `Z` and everything will work like a charm.
+* As long as a thread iterates the entities that have the component `X` or assign and removes that component from a set of entities, another thread can safely do the same with components `Y` and `Z` and everything work like just fine.
 As a trivial example, users can freely execute the rendering system and iterate the renderable entities while updating a physic component concurrently on a separate thread.